aviboddu/MisinformationCheckerServer/README.md

 <a href="https://drive.google.com/file/d/1j7Kh-EdFQP8PtTYpD_ci0Qv74XVx7nb0/view?usp=sharing">Video</a>

+<p>A program which will take in text and return if it is misinformation, by referencing a database from Politifact.
+Text will be taken in from the user, and will be displayed differently according to the type of misinformation (Using politifact’s rating scale).</p>

+<p>In our digital age of technological advancement and the creation of the internet, finding information is now easier than ever.
+However, the information isn’t always accurate: the number of fake news and misinformation is now higher than ever, and it’s difficult to distinguish between truth and falsity.
+Our project aims to help clarify that distinction, by creating an extension that could cross reference information on the internet with trusted sources. </p>

 <h3>The Heroku WebApp</h3>
 To use the Heroku application, all you need to do is go to the URL: https://politifactmisinformation.herokuapp.com/